-Famous for its spectacular mountain peaks and the loyalty and friendliness of its inhabitants ( Sherpa ) , the Everest region ( Khumbu ) is one of the most popular destinations for tourists in Nepal.
+Famous for its spectacular mountain peaks and the loyalty and friendliness of its inhabitants ( Sherpa ) , the Everest region (Khumbu) is one of the most popular destinations for tourists in Nepal.
 While many of the routes through the mountains are arduous, there are ample places to rest and enjoy a meal along the way.
 Furthermore, don’t worry about getting lost.
 Just ask a local the way to the next village on your route, and they will direct you.
-Most Sherpa under the age of fifty can at least understand basic English, and many speak it fluently.
+Most Sherpas under the age of fifty can at least understand basic English, and many speak it fluently.

-Everest base camp trekking is possible in this area the whole year round, the best times to visit are from the beginning of March to mid May and from the beginning of September to mid November.
-The winters are very cold and snow may make it difficult to travel higher than Tengboche , and also lodges may be closed above this altitude.
+Everest Base Camp Trekking is possible in this area the whole year round, the best times to visit are from the beginning of March to mid of May and from the beginning of September to first week December .
+The winters are very cold and snow may make it difficult to travel higher than Tengboche , and also some lodges closed above this altitude.
 Summers, on the other hand, are wet, and the spectacular peaks are often lost in the clouds.
 April and early May is a good time to see the hedgerows and trees bursting into bloom, with Rhododendrons, in particular, adding a spectacular splash of color to the landscape.
 However, dust from the plains of India during the spring routinely provide less than ideal conditions for clear mountain views.
 The views are much better after the summer monsoons have cleared the atmosphere of dust, but the days are shorter and cooler.

 Included in the cost :

 - Airport pickups and drops in a private vehicle

 - Accommodation in Kathmandu with breakfast

 - All meals (breakfast, lunch and dinner) during the trek

 - All ground transportation on a comfortable private vehicle as per the itinerary

 - An experienced, English-speaking and government-licensed trek leader and assistant trek leader (4 trekkers: 1 assistant guide)